SiideCode/LuauScript/README.md

 # LuauScript

-LuauScript is a very early development scripting language built on top of Luau for Roblox.
+LuauScript is a very early development scripting language built on of Luau for Roblox.

 Main modules completion: